evoingram/blogsamples/README.md

          SharePoint
          Wunderlist

- Working with VBA and Word
+ Working with VBA and Word:

      References
      Macro Recorder